Bylaws of the

 Section 2.
 Organizational Meeting

 Pursuant to RIGL 17-12-9, members shall meet biennially in January in odd-numbered years to organize and elect officers to serve until the next organizational meeting.
-The secretary shall transmit to the Rhode Island Secretary of State and the Executive Director of the Rhode Island Republican Party a list of the RRTC committee officers and members as required by law.
+The secretary shall transmit to the Rhode Island Secretary of State, the RI Board of Elections, The Richmond Board of Canvassers (at Richmond Town Hall), and the Executive Director of the Rhode Island Republican Party a list of the RRTC committee officers and members as required by law.
+The information is to be delivered to these offices by January 31st of the off-numbered years, or within 30 days of changes that happen at other times of year.

 Section 3.
 Special Meetings